osate/website/source/setup-development.md

 The installer for Windows is a self-extracting archive.
 When running the executable you can choose to keep the extracted installer and select an installation directory.

 <small>**Note:** On Windows the initial extraction is into a temporary directory, usually into a temporary directory in C:\User\Joe\AppData\Local\Temp\.
 The name of the temporary directory starts with the letters *eoi*.
-If your computer is subject to a restrictive security policy that does not allow execution of arbitrary programs from that directory you should copy the directory content to another place from where the installer can be executed.</small>
+If your computer is subject to a restrictive security policy that does not allow execution of arbitrary programs from that directory you should copy the directory content to another place from where the installer can be executed.
+Alternatively you can download the windows installer as a zip file from [here](https://download.eclipse.org/oomph/products/eclipse-inst-jre-win64.zip)</small>

 ## 2. Run the installer